Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 What is the INFORM Consumers Act?

 The INFORM Consumers Act is a law that includes provisions designed to target online marketplace fraud — specifically, the sale of stolen and counterfeit goods.
 Its full name is the Integrity, Notification, and Fairness in Online Retail Marketplaces for Consumers (INFORM Consumers) Act.
-It was signed into law in late 2022 and goes into effect June 2023.
+It was signed into law in late 2022 and went into effect June 2023.

 The law requires online marketplaces to collect certain information about sellers earning a certain level of revenue to make it easier for regulators and investigators to investigate suspected fraud.